OCIoficial/tools/README.md

 Some tools to help with the set up of contests

+## create-participants

+Bash script to insert users directly into CMS's database.

 ## cms-tools

 Script containing some commands useful to configure CMS.